-The vision specialist Kdorf Automation, based in Kempen, includes in its skills focus the testing of objects in the food industry.
+The image-processing specialist Kdorf Automation, based in Kempen, includes in its skills focus the testing of objects in the food industry.
 In a current application, Kdorf CEO Detlef Klüssendorf, in collaboration with the Lower Rhine University, had the task of surveying chocolate bars.

 The concern of the sweet manufacturer is primarily to carry out checks on the geometry of the bars, thus ensuring that his bars conform to the specifications.
-With the machine, already in service, this is straightforward, Klüssendorf tells us.
-He describes the test procedure as follows: “For measuring the chocolate bars are laid on the device’s plastic-coated stainless-steel carriage, which provides the adhesive friction necessary for transporting the bars and is very easy to clean.
+With the machine, already in service, this is straightforward, Detlef Klüssendorf tells us.
+He describes the test procedure as follows: "For measuring the chocolate bars are laid on the device’s plastic-coated stainless-steel carriage, which provides the adhesive friction necessary for transporting the bars and is very easy to clean.
 The operator can then choose the type of bar in a drop-down menu, which automatically sets all specific parameters for the bar, e.g. dimensions, tolerances and greyscale transitions.
-After closing the security flap, the measuring program in the application software is then started via a button and the bar is automatically pulled into the test device.
+After closing the security flap, the measuring program in the application software is then started via a button and the bar is automatically pulled into the test device."

 Line scan cameras with telecentric lenses record the images

 In the process, an integrated linear system accelerates the bar within a few centimetres, after which it is then moved with constant speed between two line scan cameras.
-“After the images are recorded by the two line scan cameras with telecentric lenses, the system then determines the measured values of length, breadth and height of the chocolate bar as quality assurance, as the Kdorf CEO describes the continuance of the process.
-Because of the irregular contours of the bars, the test task represents, in Klüssendorf’s words, a particular challenge for the hardware and software of the measuring system.
+"After the images are recorded by the two line scan cameras with telecentric lenses, the system then determines the measured values of length, breadth and height of the chocolate bar as quality assurance," as the Kdorf CEO describes the continuance of the process.
+Because of the irregular contours of the bars, the test task represents, in Detlef Klüssendorf’s words, a particular challenge for the hardware and software of the measuring system.

 At the end of the test process, the carriage returns to the security flap and the bar can again be removed.
 While the bar is returning to the starting position, the screen already shows the plan and side views along with all measurements of the bar.

-Besides giving the measurement results with an accuracy of 100 µm, the maximum values recorded for length, breadth and height respectively of the bar show clearly, by red or green markings, whether the test results lie within the required tolerances or not.
-“Because of the irregular surface structures, several hundred points on the bar are measured, depending on the size of the bar, and the maximum measurements derived from these. as Klüssendorf explains one of the special features of the development.
+Besides giving the measurement results with an accuracy of 100 μm, the maximum values recorded for length, breadth and height respectively of the bar show clearly, by red or green markings, whether the test results lie within the required tolerances or not.
+"Because of the irregular surface structures, several hundred points on the bar are measured, depending on the size of the bar, and the maximum measurements derived from these." as Detlef Klüssendorf explains one of the special features of the development.